mkerollos/SearchAssist-Toolkit/Blog/LLM Cost Optimization.md

 ### 1. Exploring Different Embedding Models:
 We began by investigating various embedding models, which are crucial components that help our system interpret and represent text.
 There are many such models available, each with its own strengths.
 We experimented with several of these, comparing their performance to find the one that offered the best balance of accuracy and cost-efficiency for our specific needs.
+#### Different models we've experimented with:

+- **QA MPnet Base (SearchAI default embedding Model)**
+- **E5 Base Model**
+- **BGE Base Model**
+- **OpenAI ADA embeddings**

-### 2. Fine-Tuning Our Language Understanding:
+### 2. Fine-Tuning Embedding Models:
 While exploring different models was a good start, we found that off-the-shelf solutions weren't always sufficient for our specific use case.
 To address this, we employed a technique called "fine-tuning" on the most promising model we had identified.
 This process involved further training the model on our client's specific data, aiming to make our system even more efficient at understanding and answering customer queries in the context of our client's business.
 By combining the strengths of existing models with customized training, we hoped to achieve a level of performance that neither approach could deliver on its own.

 ### 3. Improving How We Store Information:
-We realized that the way we stored our knowledge base could impact how well our system understood it.
-We tried converting our information into different formats, such as plain text and a special format called Markdown, to see which worked best with our system.
+Recognizing that HTML data might not be embedding model-friendly, we explored converting documents into Markdown or Plain Text.
+This included formats such as:

+- Raw HTML
+- Markdown
+- Split Markdown using LangChain MarkdownHeaderTextSplitter
+- Clean Text

-### 4. Optimizing Information Chunks:
+### 4. Optimizing Chunking Strategies
-Instead of processing larger documents at once, we broke them down into smaller, more manageable pieces.
-We experimented with different sizes of these 'chunks' and how many to use for each query, aiming to find the most efficient way to process information.
+Chunking the documents effectively is critical for maximizing retrieval accuracy and managing token budgets.
+Here’s a detailed look into the chunking strategies we explored:

+We observed that maintaining the relative layout and structure of the original HTML documents led to better contextual understanding and retrieval accuracy.
+For this, we experimented with various chunk sizes and formats:

+- **Chunk Size and Number**: We experimented with different chunk sizes (e.g., 200 tokens, 400 tokens) and the number of chunks per query (e.g., 8 chunks, 16 chunks).
+Smaller chunks (e.g., 200 tokens) generally preserve more context around specific details, while larger chunks (e.g., 400 tokens) provide broader context but may slightly dilute specific information.

+- **Order and Proximity**: Ensuring the proximity of the chunks to the query in the prompt was vital for the LLM to generate relevant answers.
+The order in which chunks appear relative to the query also influences the quality of the answers, with more semantically relevant chunks placed nearer to the query.

+#### Format-Sensitive Chunking

+Beyond layout, the document format plays a crucial role in embedding generation:

+- **Markdown Conversion**: By converting HTML to Markdown, we ensure cleaner, more structured input for embedding models.
+- **Plain Text**: Simplifying documents to plain text often removes extraneous data and potential noise.

-### 5. Optimizing Prompts for More Relevant Answers
+### 5. Prompt Engineering

 We found that the structure of prompts significantly affects the quality of the generated answers.
-By refining our prompt engineering techniques to include relevant context, specific instructions, and examples, we guided the LLM to produce more accurate and context-appropriate responses.
+By refining our prompt engineering techniques to include relevant context, specific instructions, and examples to produce more accurate and context-appropriate responses.
 This optimization improved answer relevance, reduced unnecessary token usage, and enhanced overall performance and cost efficiency.
 Through iterative testing, we significantly improved the quality of our AI-generated customer support responses.

 ## Analysis and Top Solutions:

 After exploring various approaches, we carefully analyzed their effectiveness in terms of retrieval accuracy and cost efficiency.
 Our rigorous testing revealed several promising solutions:

-### 1. Clean Text with OpenAI ADA model:
+### 1. Clean Text with Finetuned BGE model:
-   - Retrieval accuracy: 59.3%
+   - Chunk Recall: 78.5%
    - Used 16 chunks of 200 tokens each
-   - Pros: Highest retrieval accuracy
-   - Cons: Higher computational costs
+   - Average Tokens used: ~4k

+### 2. Clean Text with OpenAI ADA model:
+   - Chunk Recall: 77.8%
+   - Used 16 chunks of 200 tokens each
+   - Average Tokens used: ~4k

+### 3. Markdown with OpenAI ADA model:
+   - Chunk Recall: 76.6%
+   - Used 8 chunks of 400 tokens each
+   - Average Tokens used: ~4k

-### 2. Clean Text with OpenAI ADA model (Alternative Configuration):
+### 4. Clean Text with OpenAI ADA model (Alternative Configuration):
-   - Retrieval accuracy: 58.7%
+   - Chunk Recall: 76.4%
    - Used 8 chunks of 200 tokens each
-   - Pros: High accuracy with fewer chunks
-   - Cons: OpenAI costs remain high
+   - Average Tokens used: ~2k

-### 3. Clean Text with Finetuned BGE model:
+### 5. Clean Text with Finetuned BGE model (Alternative Configuration):
-   - Retrieval accuracy: 56.8%
+   - Chunk Recall: 73.8%
    - Used 8 chunks of 200 tokens each
-   - Pros: Good accuracy, cost-effective after initial fine-tuning
-   - Cons: Slightly lower accuracy, fine-tuning effort required

-### 4. Markdown with OpenAI ADA model:
-   - Retrieval accuracy: 54%
-   - Used 8 chunks of 400 tokens each
-   - Pros: Decent accuracy, fewer chunks needed
-   - Cons: Larger chunks may lose context, expensive OpenAI usage
+   - Average Tokens used: ~2k

 ![ebay analysis table](https://github.com/Koredotcom/SearchAssist-Toolkit/assets/59284396/a0652eb9-1d75-4919-9ed6-d0c2be131c1d)

-## The Optimal Solution:
+## The Optimal Solution

 After careful consideration of both performance and cost factors, we determined that the Clean Text with Finetuned BGE model offered the best balance for our needs.
 Here's why we chose this solution:

-1. **Cost-Effectiveness:** While the OpenAI ADA model offered slightly higher accuracy, the finetuned BGE model provided substantial cost savings in the long run, especially at our anticipated scale of operations.

-2. **Accuracy:** With a retrieval accuracy of 56.8%, this solution maintained a high standard of performance, only marginally lower than the most accurate option.

-3. **Efficiency:** Using 8 chunks of 200 tokens each struck a good balance between context preservation and processing efficiency.
+1. **Accuracy:** With a chunk recall of 78.5%, this solution provided the highest retrieval accuracy among all tested approaches, outperforming both the OpenAI ADA model and other configurations.

+2. **Robustness:** The full configuration with 16 chunks of 200 tokens each ensures comprehensive coverage of the content, which may be beneficial for handling a wide range of queries.

-4. **Customization:** The fine-tuning process allowed us to tailor the BGE model to our specific use case, potentially offering better performance on domain-specific queries.
+3. **Customization:** The fine-tuning process allowed us to tailor the BGE model to our specific use case, potentially offering better performance on domain-specific queries compared to off-the-shelf models like OpenAI's ADA.

+4. **Balanced Approach:** While this solution uses more tokens on average (~4k) compared to some alternatives, the superior accuracy justifies the slightly higher resource usage.

+5. **Flexibility:** If needed, we have the option to switch to the alternative configuration (8 chunks of 200 tokens) which still maintains a respectable 73.8% chunk recall while using only ~2k tokens, offering a good balance between performance and cost.

-This solution allowed us to dramatically reduce costs while maintaining a high level of accuracy in our customer support system.
-The trade-off of a slight decrease in accuracy for significant cost savings proved to be the most sustainable approach for our large-scale operations.
+This solution allows us to maximize accuracy in our customer support system while maintaining reasonable resource usage.
+The high chunk recall (78.5%) ensures that we're providing the most relevant information to customer queries.

-By implementing this optimized solution, we were able to handle our high volume of customer queries efficiently and economically, ensuring that our AI-powered support system remained both effective and financially viable in the long term.
+By implementing this optimized solution, we can handle our high volume of customer queries with the highest demonstrated accuracy.
+This ensures that our AI-powered support system remains highly effective, providing the best possible responses to user inquiries.

+However, it's worth noting that if cost becomes a more critical factor in the future, we have the flexibility to adopt the alternative configuration of the same model, which offers a good trade-off between performance and resource usage.

 ## Conclusion